Building Responsive Treemaps

 A bar chart will happily fill expanding horizontal space, but it makes less sense to let it expand vertically, as the difference in the height of the bars wastes space.
 This might be fine, but if you want to use the entire area and make a big impact, especially on mobile, try the treemap.

-Creating these small chart samples in CodePen with d3 was easy and fun, and having drawn more inspiration from around the web, I'm just looking for the right excuses to build some more!
+Creating these small chart samples in CodePen with d3 was quick and fun, and having drawn more inspiration from around the web, I'm looking for the right excuses to build some more!